 With stem cell therapy, the movement of the muscles sends neurological impulses to the spinal cord.
 These impulses reach the damaged area and the stem cells within the damaged area, stimulating them to repair nerve function.
 This repair comes in the form of chemicals released from the nerve endings.
 These chemicals are called cytokines.
 Cytokines stimulate local stem cells to adapt to the needs of the tissues, resulting in healing.

-Pain control with transcutaneous electrical nerve stimulation (TENS) is different from NMES in that the electrical stimulation is to the skin with TENS, and to the muscles and nerves with NMES.
++Pain control with transcutaneous electrical nerve stimulation (TENS) for dogs is different from NMES in that the electrical stimulation is to the skin with TENS, and to the muscles and nerves with NMES.
 When TENS is applied to the skin, large nerve fibers (A-β) are stimulated.
 These A-β fibers connect to other nerves traveling to the brain in the spinal cord and stimulate nerve fibers that block the perception of pain in the brain.
 This is called the gate control theory of pain.
 The frequency of electrical impulses that stimulate the A-β fibers also causes the release of endorphins from the pituitary in the brain.
 Endorphins are natural narcotics that produce pain relief when released.
 The nerve connections in the spinal cord also stimulate another nerve fiber (A-δ).
 A-δ fiber stimulation blocks nerves headed for the brain and are also involved in the mechanism of action for acupuncture.
 The effect of TENS is like the effects of acupuncture for pain control.